Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Constructing candidate entanglement invariants through tensor contractions

-To construct polynomial invariants we consider a number of spacelike separated observers each with their own laboratory holding a Dirac or Weyl particle.
+The physical scenario as described in Section \ref{dir} is one where a number of spacelike separated observers each has their own laboratory holding a Dirac or Weyl particle.
 We give the first five observers the names Alice, Bob, Charlie, David, and Erin, respectively, for convenience.
 Then we let the particles be in a joint state and assume that operations by one observer on the shared system can be made jointly with the other observers operations, i.e., assume that operations made by different observers commute.
 Further we make the assumption that a tensor product structure can be used to describe the shared system and use the tensor products of local basis elements $\phi_{j_A}e^{i\bold{k_A}\cdot\bold{x_A}}\otimes \phi_{j_B}e^{i\bold{k_B}\cdot\bold{x_B}}\otimes\phi_{j_C}e^{i\bold{k_C}\cdot\bold{x_C}}\otimes\dots$ as a basis.
 Then the state can be expanded in this basis as

 where $\psi_{j_A,j_B,j_C,\dots\bold{k_A},\bold{k_B},\bold{k_C},\dots}(t)$ are complex numbers.